Measure of Morality: A Mathematical Theory of Egalitarian Ethics: Axiomatic Characterization of Gini-Coefficient

 When facing the problem of measuring inequality, the most natural approach is to establish some kind of metric based on "deviations from equality," so qualitative patterns of inequality become comparable numerical values.
 As we saw before, standard deviation understanding as AP+AVE isn't suitable for this role for its behavior in various aspects that had been illustrated by last section.
 However, the problem isn't with the underlying philosophical motivation but rather with the structural property of standard deviation that made it simply irrelevant to the pre-formal ideas.
-Indeed, gini-coefficient is the unique representation of deviation from equality under assumption of ratio-invariability.
+Indeed, the final verdict is Lorenz types ordering are the unique representations of deviation from equality under assumption of ratio-invariability.

 The basic idea behind the following proof is to model egalitarian evaluation as choice among normalized Lorenz curve rather than outcome/lotteries in the ordinary EUT framework.
-This implicitly achieve two goals, by assuming Lorenz curve as fundamental object, it built the assumption of ratio-invariable into assumption.
+This implicitly achieve two goals, by assuming Lorenz curve as fundamental object, it built the principle of ratio-invariance into assumption.
 Moreover, Given Lorenz curve would transform distribution of any total utility into the interval $[0,1]$, it expressed the very idea of extracting \textit{Distribution pattern} that we anticipated, then we could use it as \( f_{\text{Egal}}(U) \) that served as the penal coefficient of Utilitarian SWF .

-The following axioms had been given by Aaberge \cite{Aaberge}, here we purse another strategy for the proof of core theorem, axiomatization of Gini coefficient, which corresponds to the original theorem 3-5.
-Our proof is direct and easier to comprehend.
-The other theorems' proof is also briefly presented for the completeness.